Article

 Disability History Month 2024

-Find out what is happening during the month and access resources to help you support disabled staff in the workplace.
+Find out what happened during the month and access resources to help you support disabled staff in the workplace.

-Disability History Month runs from 14 November until 20 December 2024.
-This year, the focus is on disability livelihood and employment in the health and care sector.
+Disability History Month ran from 14 November until 20 December 2024.
+The theme was on disability livelihood and employment in the health and care sector.

 In 2024, there is still a 30 per cent gap between the employment rate for non-disabled people (83 per cent) and disabled people (54 per cent).